-The Design Horizons Labs Entrepreneurial Fellows Program is an immersive nine-month learning journey for students passionate about entrepreneurship, innovation, design, and all forms of creativity.
-Created in partnership with Creative Startups, the College of Arts & Media, the College of Engineering, Design & Computing, and the Business School, this program provides students an unparalleled opportunity to develop a new creative venture, establish professional networks, and build leadership skills.
+The Design Horizons Entrepreneurial Fellows Program is an immersive nine-month learning journey for students passionate about entrepreneurship, innovation, design, and all forms of creativity.
+Created in partnership with the College of Arts & Media, the College of Engineering, Design & Computing, and the Business School, this program provides students an unparalleled opportunity to develop a new creative venture, establish professional networks, and build leadership skills.

-Up to 24 undergraduates will be selected from across the university to rapidly develop entrepreneurial competency and leadership skills through completing team-based projects, working closely with professional mentors, and participating in on- and off-campus networking events.
+Up to 24 CU Denver students will be selected from across the university to rapidly develop entrepreneurial competency and leadership skills through completing team-based projects, working closely with professional mentors, and participating in on- and off-campus networking events.
 Student teams will identify compelling challenges, design and test solutions, and discover a viable business model for their ideas.
 Design Fellows will be able to pitch at startup events, meet regional investors in the Denver Metro region, and launch their own high-impact creative ventures.

 With a focus on inclusivity, social engagement, and innovation, our goal is to empower and launch the next generation of creative industry leaders.
-Any CU Denver undergraduate student can apply or be nominated by a faculty member or mentor.
+Any CU Denver undergraduate or graduate student can apply or be nominated by a faculty member or mentor.
 Preference will be given to students from the College of Arts & Media, the College of Engineering, Design & Computing, and the Business School.

 - Grow your professional network with other like-minded, ambitious students, creatives, and industry professionals

 - Make a difference in Denver and in your field of interest